- To rebuff is to reject someone or something in an abrupt way.

 When someone asks you on a date and you turn them down by telling them you don't like the way they dress, this is an example of a time when you rebuff.

-Origin: MFr rebuffe < It rabbuffo < rabbuffare, to disarrange, altered by metathesis (prob. infl. by buffare, to blow) from baruffare, to scuffle from Langobardic an unverified form biraufan, akin to OHG biroufan, to tussle, pluck out
+Origin: MFr rebuffe from Italian rabbuffo from rabbuffare, to disarrange, altered by metathesis (prob. influenced, influence by buffare, to blow) from baruffare, to scuffle from Langobardic an unverified form biraufan, akin to Old High German biroufan, to tussle, pluck out

 - to check or repulse

 Used by arrangement with John Wiley & Sons, Inc.

 - A blunt or abrupt repulse or refusal, as to an offer.

 - A check or an abrupt setback to progress or action.